xeraa/vagrant-elastic-stack/readme.md

 ## Logstash demo: Raffle

-You can play around with a Logstash example by calling `sudo /usr/share/logstash/bin/logstash --path.settings /etc/logstash -f /elastic-stack/raffle/raffle.conf` (it can take some time) and you will find the result in the `raffle` index.
+You can play around with a Logstash example by calling `$ sudo /usr/share/logstash/bin/logstash --path.settings /etc/logstash -f /elastic-stack/raffle/raffle.conf` (it can take some time) and you will find the result in the `raffle` index.